A Combination Theorem for Trees of Metric Bundles: Hyperbolicity of ladder

-These two facts are dealt with in the case of metric graph bundles \cite[see Section $3$]{pranab-mahan}.
-But we will prove that these are true in our case also (see Lemma \ref{Hd-close-of-c(x,y)-c(y,x)} and Corollary \ref{Hd-close-of-c(x,y)-c(x,y)}).
-Let us first prove $(2)$.
+These two questions are proven in \cite[Section $3$]{pranab-mahan} for the case of metric graph bundles (see \cite[Definition $1.5$]{pranab-mahan}).
+However, we will establish that these are also true in our case (see Lemma \ref{Hd-close-of-c(x,y)-c(y,x)} and Corollary \ref{Hd-close-of-c(x,y)-c(x,y)}).
+The proof idea involves playing with quasiconvex subsets $U_{xy}$ and lifts in qi sections.